 Looking to dig deeper?
-Make sure you head on over to our aquamarine buying guide so you can learn more history about the stone as well as important quality and value guidelines.
+Make sure you head over to our aquamarine buying guide so you can learn more about the stone’s history and important quality and value guidelines.

 1. Aquamarine Means Sea Water

 Aquamarine has such an enchanting name.
 It reminds me of a mermaid with long turquoise hair and piercing blue eyes.
 Though, the name is based on the old Latin term aqua marīna which roughly translates as water of the sea.
-Seawater can either depict a dirty, undesirable gulp of saltwater or a crystal clear beach in paradise.
+Seawater can depict a dirty, undesirable gulp of salt water or a crystal clear beach in paradise.
 I think the latter is a better fit.

 2. Aquamarine is the Official Birthstone of March

 Aquamarine has been the official birthstone of March since 1912.
-It is also linked to the 19th wedding anniversary and the zodiac sign Scorpio among others.
+It is also linked to the 19th wedding anniversary and the zodiac sign Scorpio.

 3. Sailors Love Aquamarine

 Since the days of myths and chariots, aquamarine has been linked to the sea.
 Sailors would take fancy carved aquamarine pendants and tokens with them on long sea voyages in the hopes that the stone would protect them from seasickness and uncertain death.
-I know there have been many treasures and jewels uncovered at the bottom of the ocean, but how many of them happen to be aquamarine?
+I know many treasures and jewels have been uncovered at the bottom of the ocean, but how many of them are aquamarine?
 If the legend is true, I would guess not too many.

 4. Anxiety?
 Wearing Aquamarine Could Relax You

-Not only does aquamarine dispel seasickness and act as a protector on the high seas, but it also is a calming stone used in meditation.
+Aquamarine dispels seasickness and acts as a protector on the high seas.
+It is also a calming stone used in meditation.
 The stone is thought to relax the senses and aid in calming the nerves.

 5. The Largest Gem-Quality Aquamarine Weighs 244 Pounds

-There are a lot of unique famous aquamarine gemstones, and many of them are big and colorful.
+There are a lot of unique, famous aquamarine gemstones, many of which are big and colorful.
 The largest stone on record weighs 244 pounds and was mined in Brazil in 1910.

 Read more about famous aquamarine gemstones.